Head to Head Comparison: VirTra (VTSI) versus Its Peers

-VirTra (NASDAQ:VTSI – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it contrast to its rivals?
-We will compare VirTra to related businesses based on the strength of its valuation, risk, analyst recommendations, profitability, dividends, earnings and institutional ownership.
+VirTra (NASDAQ:VTSI – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it contrast to its peers?
+We will compare VirTra to related businesses based on the strength of its institutional ownership, valuation, earnings, risk, profitability, dividends and analyst recommendations.

-This table compares VirTra and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares VirTra and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue